EVPN-VXLAN Configuration

 Configure Layer 3 Leaf-to-Spine Connections

-AFC automatically identifies leaf-to-spine connections and configures them with the values supplied in the Leaf-Spine wizards.
+Fabric Composer automatically identifies leaf-to-spine connections and configures them with the values supplied in the Leaf-Spine wizards.
 A resource pool is created to assign IP addresses to routed leaf and spine interfaces using /31 subnets.
 At the completion of this procedure, IP addresses are assigned to all interfaces required to support deployment of the OSPF fabric underlay.

 Step 1 On the Guided Setup menu, select L3 LEAF-SPINE CONFIGURATION to start the Leaf-Spine workflow.